 In accordance with the National Environmental Policy Act, as amended, the Council on Environmental Quality Regulations, and RD's Environmental Policies and Procedures, RUS has determined that the environmental impacts of the Project have been adequately addressed and that no significant impacts to the quality of the human environment will result from construction and operation of the Project.
 Any final action by RUS related to the Project will be subject to, and contingent upon, compliance with all relevant federal and state environmental laws and regulations.
-Because RUS's action will not result in significant impacts to the quality of the human environment, RUS will not prepare an Environmental Impact Statement for its potential federal action associated with the Project.
+Because RUS's action will not result in significant impacts to the quality of the human environmental Impact Statement for its potential federal action associated with the Project.